Texas State Highway 99: Segment E

 Segment E connects I-10/US 90 Katy Freeway in the south near Katy to US 290/SH 6 near Cypress.
 Construction began in summer 2011, and Segment E opened as scheduled in December 2013.

 On June 3, 2008, the Harris County Commissioners Court voted to fast-track the construction of Segment E, with construction to begin in 2009.
 Despite the addition of $150 million in stimulus funding, the project stalled.
 As with many stimulus-funded projects, the construction of Segment E turned out not to be "shovel ready" enough, and the funds were sent back to TxDOT for use elsewhere.
 In 2011, the Wetlands permit from the Army Corps of Engineers was acquired.
 In addition, Harris County relinquished its rights to TxDOT so that the latter could construct a public–private cooperative toll road.
 At its meeting on April 28, 2011, TxDOT allocated $350 million, and the construction permits were let in July 2011.
 On July 28, 2011, TxDOT reported that three out of four contracts for Segment E were awarded and that construction would start by early September 2011.

 The multi-year reconstruction of I-10/US 90 was completed in 2008, while US 290/SH 6 reconstruction was not scheduled to begin until 2011.
 The 22 mi section of I-10/US 90 from Katy to just inside the I-610 loop was expanded to handle the rapidly-growing western suburbs with additional mainlanes and two high-occupancy toll lanes.

 Segment F-1

 Segment F-1 connects US 290/SH 6 near Cypress to SH 249 near Tomball.
 Construction began in June 2013 and was completed and opened to traffic on February 5, 2016.
 In early 2020, construction commenced on four direct connectors: two from northbound Tomball Tollway to east and westbound Grand Parkway, and two connecting to southbound Tomball Tollway from east and westbound Grand Parkway.
-The project is scheduled for completion in 2022.
+The project was completed in 2022.